 But slathering on some moisturizer, a humectant that helps your skin retain water, is a simple fix.
 “The moisturizer both locks water into the skin and absorbs water from the outside,” Rossi added.
 The end result is, your skin immediately looks smoother and feels healthier, but there’s more — regularly applying moisturizer prevents wrinkles and tired-looking skin down the line, too.
 For best results, moisturize right after washing, so the moisturizer can lock in any moisture lingering on your skin.

 From a mental perspective, the act of doing something that improves your outward appearance — moisturizing, in this case — can have a lasting positive impact on how you feel about yourself in general, something psychotherapist Ari Hoffman explained to us in a previous article:

 “When I get up and look in the mirror and I’m unhappy with what I see, it doesn’t feel great.
 And even if I know ‘it’s only skin-deep’ and ‘you can’t judge a book by it’s cover,’ it still doesn’t feel good.
 And even if I have great self-esteem, not liking what I see in the mirror makes a difference.

-However, if, when I look in the mirror, I think to myself, Wow, you’re looking fine, that will increase my confidence and my willingness to put a little more out there and ask for that raise, ask that attractive coworker out, or just feel good knowing that I look good.”
+However, if, when I look in the mirror, I think to myself, Wow, you’re looking fine, that will increase my confidence and my willingness to put a little more out there and ask for that raise, or just feel good knowing that I look good.”

 Similarly, some moisturizers have a smell component, and certain scents — lavender and rosemary, for instance — can promote an overall chill vibe.
 As one study puts it, “Lavender and rosemary… decrease the stress hormone, cortisol, which protects the body from oxidative stress.”
 In other words, the simple act of smelling a scented moisturizer while you apply it could make you feel more relaxed, man.